iqunet/tutorials/_posts/2024-08-16-anomaly-detection-vibration.md

 Also, to ensure that routine maintenance tasks can be performed without disturbing the sensors, they were installed 40 cm away from the ideal location.
-This placement on the machine frame, rather than directly on the motor and drive train, reduces the sensitivity to high-frequency bearing faults but ensures consistent data collection over a long period, even after part replacements.
+This placement on the machine frame, rather than directly on the motor and drive train, drastically reduces the sensitivity to high-frequency bearing faults but ensures consistent data collection over a long period, even after part replacements.
+This highlights the gap between ideal lab conditions and a typical installation.

 Other factors that need to be considered include:

-- **Signal Propagation:** The sensor's placement introduces multiple material boundaries, which attenuate and reflect high-frequency signals.
+- **Signal Propagation:** The sensor's placement introduces multiple wave propagation boundaries (i.e. transitions between materials), which attenuate and reflect high-frequency signals.
 This makes measurements above 10 kHz, including ultrasonic frequencies, costly and of limited benefit.

 - **Unsuitability of RMS Sensors:** The amount of process noise means that simple RMS sensors would likely mask fault signals, making them ineffective